mvertes/docker-alpine-mongo/README.md

 	$ docker run -d --name mongo -p 27017:27017 mvertes/alpine-mongo

+You can also specify the database repository where to store the data with the volume -v option:

+    $ docker run -d --name mongo -p 27017:27017 \
+	  -v /somewhere/onmyhost/mydatabase:/data/db \
+	  mvertes/alpine-mongo

-Now, on the same host where the mongodb container is running, to trace database activity in real-time:
+Now, on the same host where the mongodb container is running, to trace database network activity in real-time:

 	$ docker exec -ti mongo mongosniff

+To run a shell session:

+    $ docker exec -ti mong sh

-To use the mongo shell:
+To use the mongo shell client:

 	$ docker exec -ti mongo mongo

+The mongo shell client can also be run its own container:

+	$ docker run -ti --rm --name mongoshell monogo host:port/db

 ## Limitations